 Fine wine can carry hefty price tags; some collectible bottles can cost as much as a small house.
 Wine collectors and the lucky few that have fat-enough wallets to enjoy ultra-premium wines lost their sleep overnight with the news of fake wine being passed around.

-This documentary, based on the story of Rudy Kurniawan, a masterful forger of counterfeit wine that fooled even the most refined noses in the business.
+This documentary is based on the story of Rudy Kurniawan, a masterful forger of counterfeit wine that fooled even the most refined noses in the business.
 There’s a lesson to be learned here: if something looks too good to be true, it probably is.

 A Year in Burgundy (2013)